Scharnhorst-class cruiser: Armor

 The forward conning tower had 200 mm thick sides and a 30 mm thick roof.
 The rear conning tower was less well-armored, with sides that were only 50 mm thick and a roof that was 20 mm thick.
 The main battery gun turrets had 170 mm thick sides and 30 mm thick roofs, while the amidships guns were protected with 150 mm thick gun shields and 40 mm thick roofs.
 The barbettes that supported the turrets were 140 mm thick.
 The 15 cm battery was protected by a strake of armor that was 130 mm thick, while the guns themselves were protected with 80 mm thick shields.

 Ships

 Service history

+Upon commissioning, both ships of the class served with the reconnaissance force of the High Seas Fleet, Scharnhorst briefly serving as the flagship of I Scouting Group from mid-1908 to early 1909.
+During this period, they conducted routine training exercises, went on cruises with the rest of the fleet, and escorted Kaiser Wilhelm II's yacht on visits abroad.
+In early 1908, Scharnhorst was badly damaged after she ran aground, necessitating significant repairs.

+In early 1909, Scharnhorst was assigned to the East Asia Squadron, and Gneisenau joined her there in 1910.
+Scharnhorst served as the squadron flagship upon arriving in East Asia.
+Scharnhorst and Gneisenau were regarded as well-trained vessels; both ships won awards for their excellence at gunnery.
+By 1914, the squadron was commanded by Admiral Maximilian von Spee.